cadet/CADET-Core/doc/developer_guide/build_options.rst

 - ``DVCPKG_TARGET_TRIPLET``: We use ``vcpkg`` to manage our dependencies.
 This triplet specifies which version of the dependencies should be installed.
 It takes the form of ``architecture-os-linking``, so ``x64-windows-static`` for our use cases.

+The following build arguments can only be used with the Clang or GCC compilers:

+- ``DENABLE_ASAN``: enables the address sanitizer.
+- ``DENABLE_UBSAN``: enables the undefined behaviour sanitizer.